Bank of the West is fully committed to remaining constantly vigilant to prevent the use of our products and services by those who would abuse them.

 We are a full-service commercial bank.
-We originate commercial, small business, and consumer loans and leases, and offer a range of other individual and commercial banking, trust, and investment products.
-Additional products are offered through our subsidiaries: BancWest Investment Services offers investment products; Essex Credit Corporation offers loans on marine pleasure craft and recreational vehicles; and BW Insurance Agency, Inc., offers auto, homeowners, workers compensation, and general liability insurance.
+We originate commercial, small business, and consumer loans and leases, marine and recreational vehicle loans, and offer a range of other individual and commercial banking, trust, and investment products.
+Additional products are offered through our subsidiary: BancWest Investment Services offers investment products.
 We currently operate physical branch locations in 19 states in the USA: Arizona, California, Colorado, Idaho, Iowa, Kansas, Minnesota, Missouri, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.

 We are subject to the anti-money laundering laws and regulations of the USA.
 The Bank Secrecy Act (BSA) and the USA PATRIOT Act are the primary regulations in the USA designed to prevent money laundering.
 In accordance with these regulations, we have established:

 - A written Bank Secrecy Act/Anti-money Laundering Program that is reviewed and approved annually by our Board of Directors and is subject to review by our federal regulators